 Types of New York Drug Crimes and Their Penalties

-Experienced and Aggressive Nassau County Drug Crime Defense Lawyer
+Experienced and Aggressive Nassau County Drug Crime Lawyer

-Being arrested for a drug-related offense in New York makes it imperative to have a competent and aggressive defense attorney on your side.
+Getting arrested for a drug-related offense in New York demands immediate action and a skilled defense attorney on your side.
 At The R.M.L.
-Law Firm, PLLC, we are dedicated to protecting your rights and freedom.
-With over a decade of criminal law experience, Attorney Ramy M. Louis has successfully defended clients against various drug charges across Nassau County and Suffolk County.
+Law Firm, PLLC, we fight to protect your rights and your freedom.
+With over a decade of criminal law experience, Attorney Ramy M. Louis has defended clients against a wide range of drug charges in Nassau and Suffolk County.